 6. If approved, there may be a charge for radio or video licences, for an internet licence, or for other additional licences.

-7. Applicants must be covered with third party liability insurance.
+7. Applicants must be covered with third party liability insurance and may be asked to provide evidence of their insurance.